adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 Deadlines cause people to do many things against the best interest and to rush a situation.
 Across countless private industry clients of Voss, only one example over decades could be given of a real deadline.
 Almost all are fake and with minimal blowback if it is missed, and thus a tool to imply deadlines for counterparts and not to get frantic yourself.

+### Give them the chance to say "No"

+In many aggresive interactive door-to-door sales pitches, questions are all phrased so that the counter party always answers "Yes" as they are aggresively led towards an unavoidable purchase.

+In that moment, the counter party has an aggresive urge to want to say "No" just to prove that they still can.
+Phrasing questions in a way that you want the other person to say "No" drops their defences, especially early in the negotiation or when things have gotten tense.

+For example, if someone is no longer replying to emails a follow up of "It's been 3 weeks, could we please move forward with approval of the pilot?" could be rephrased to be "Have you decided to not proceed with the pilot at all?".

+If thoughtfully written to not come off too passive aggressively, it warrants a response that is easier to give since it lets the person say "No".

 ### The "F" Word

 Use and be aware of the emotional power of the "F" word: _fair_.
 People intuitively do not want to be seen as being unfair.
 Starting the negotiation stating that you want to operate the negotiations fairly and using the word to describe the deal you're presenting puts the moral quandry on the other person.
 Similarly if they complain of a deal not being fair, and you're not aware of this potentially unconscious tactic, you can easily end up providing irrational concessions to be seen as _fair_ in the eyes of the other party.